Skip to main content

 How do I use them?

-It should be noted you still have the ability to include both paper-plugin.yml and plugin.yml in the same jar.
+It should be noted that you still have the ability to include both paper-plugin.yml and plugin.yml in the same JAR.

 dependencies: